Huge Solar Power Project Coming to the Houston Area

 The new project adds to Texas’s already established reputation as a leader in the solar industry.
 Currently, California is the only state that outranks Texas for solar power growth.
 The trend will only continue in the Lone Star State.
 As of 2018, there were a recorded 48,260 solar installations in the state.
 They generated enough energy to power 349,044 homes.
 Experts expect that new installations will add 7,081 megawatts to the state’s solar capacity over the next five years.

 San Antonio leads Texas’s urban areas for installed solar; a study conducted by Environment Texas Research and Policy Center ranked the Alamo City among its ”Top 20 Solar Cities by Total Installed Solar PV Capacity” for 2016.
 With 117 megawatts of installed solar capacity, San Antonio beat out other bastions of solar energy, such as San Francisco, Portland, and Austin.

-Other areas of Texas are following in San Antonio’s footsteps: Along with the new Fort Bend facility, there are several other high-profile solar installations coming to Texas soon.
+Other areas of Texas are following in San Antonio’s footsteps.
+Besides the new Fort Bend facility, there are several other high-profile solar installations coming to Texas soon.
 Earlier this month, a new solar project in the Permian Basin was announced.
 It will bring another 495-megawatts of installed solar power to Texas — as well as a 495-megawatt battery storage facility.
 It will be one of the largest and most powerful installations in the state.